-Amidst this ubiquitous problem, the home-grown OTT industry in general which primarily comprises of start-ups, finds obtaining investments a challenge and has to spend a lot of time, energy and money on handling concerns around regulatory issues.
+Amidst this imminent problem, the home-grown OTT industry in general (including Enterprise Communication OTTs) which primarily comprises of start-ups, finds obtaining investments a challenge and has to spend a lot of time, energy and money on handling concerns around regulatory issues.
 The inconvenience caused by - an incomplete regulatory environment coupled with unresponsiveness of the concerned authorities to give the necessary clarity on gaps in regulations in writing - is also a considerable factor that dissuades investment in the communication sector.
-The solution to this has been provided in response to Question 6 (establishment of e-space) Question 7.

-Regulations are meant to be used as a means to foster growth, innovation and remove unnecessary impediments.
+Our understanding is that regulations are meant to be used as a means to foster growth, innovation and remove unnecessary impediments.
 In this light, while we move closer to defining the way forward for the communications industry in India through a new OTT Regulatory Framework, we strongly feel that it is essential that a specific regulatory regime be developed for Communication based OTTs.
 We believe that such a regime will help maintain a harmonious balance in the communication sector which will add to its growth and development.
-It is also submitted that the time is ripe for such a regulatory intervention, failing which the spirit of innovation and industriousness in India will diminish, whereas externally funded initiatives will survive and thrive.
+It is also submitted that the time is ripe for such a regulatory intervention, failing which the spirit of innovation and industriousness in India will diminish, whereas externally funded initiatives will survive and thrive.[Ga3]